 How Do You Find a Better Deal?

 When you are looking for a new energy supplier one of the easiest ways to find the best-priced energy deals is to use a price comparison site.
-Power Compare has a price comparison tool that is powered by uSwitch which allows you to compare energy tariffs from a wide range of suppliers and is accredited by Ofgem.
+Power Compare has a price comparison tool that is powered by Love Energy Savings.

 To get the most out of your price comparison you should try to use real figures from your energy bills so that you get a more accurate comparison and energy price projection.
 If you cannot find your energy bills then it doesn’t prevent you from using the price comparison sites as they have estimated figures for the property sizes and usage, but it may make the results less accurate.